Spencerley/tech257-azure-linux/intro_to_azure/azure_research_research.md

 ### Azure resources are organized hierarchically using various components:

 - Resource groups: Can group whatever you want into a resource group or split it up depending on teams and management.
+Containers, can't put them inside of one another.
 - Group related resources (e.g., VMs, databases) for easier management and access control.
 - Subscriptions: Represent a billing unit for your Azure usage.
 You can have multiple subscriptions for different projects or cost centers.
+Different subscriptions to seperate different payments, departments with different Azure budgets, seperate payment accounts.
 - Management groups: Optionally organize multiple subscriptions for centralized governance and policy application across your Azure environment.

 ![resource groups](images/resource-structure.png)